nerdsupremacist/Sync/README.md

 ```

 For our SwiftUI App, we need to use two things:
-- @SyncedObservedObject: Like [ObservedObject](https://developer.apple.com/documentation/swiftui/observedobject), but for Synced Objects.
+- @SyncedObject: Like [ObservedObject](https://developer.apple.com/documentation/swiftui/observedobject), but for Syncable Objects.
 It's a property wrapper that will dynamically tell SwiftUI when to update the UI
 - Sync: A little wrapper view to start the remote session

 Our actual view then uses SyncedObservedObject with our ViewModel